fabiodearaujo/spacestation_mp2/README.md

 ### Known Bugs

--   Once it returned error 500 when trying to fetch the picture from NASA, I am waiting the error to happen again to gather more information and fix it.
-There is an open Issue logget on my github repositor to this problem.
+-   Once it returned error 500 when trying to fetch the picture from NASA, after researching it, that means it reached the limit of API requests.
+The API not always return a code so I am waiting the issue happen again to be able to work on a solution.
 -   This website is not recommended to be used with Internet Explorer, most of its functionality didn't load.

+## Issues logging

+- Issues encontered after the project was deployed are being registered at [GitHub Issues Tab](https://github.com/fabioaraujo76/spacestation_mp2/issues).

 ## Deployment